 Part-Time and Full-Time Study

 Students take 1 or 2, 3 credit courses per semester for part-time and 3 courses for full-time.
-Students can select to move through courses anywhere between a 2 to 5 year time frame.
+Students may choose to move through courses in a two-and-one-half to a five-year time frame.

 Admission decisions will be based on a comprehensive review of applicant qualifications presented as a total package.
 The following criteria will be used as the guidelines for admission decisions:

-- Baccalaureate degree from an NLN-accredited program in nursing or its equivalent.
+- Baccalaureate degree from an AACN or NLN-accredited program in nursing or its equivalent.
 A minimum of 3.0 QPA is desirable.

 - Master’s degree in nursing or its equivalent.
 A minimum of 3.3 QPA is desirable.